 Each deck focuses on a topic included in the Religious School curriculum.
 Subjects include the Hebrew alphabet and vowels, selected prayers, blessings, general vocabulary, Jewish life cycle events, holidays, and more.
 There are even games of hilarious Yiddish words and phrases that are fun for young and old alike.

 Every deck can be used to play all these games: Go Fish, Memory, Old Maid, War, Showdown, Reading Race, In-the-Doghouse, Bingo, and Lotto.
-Some play Crazy 8s, too.
-Decks are available with and without transliteration to move students from introduction to fluency.
-Take two minutes to learn any game from easy directions (download them for free, along with blank playing “boards” for In-the-Doghouse, Bingo and Lotto games).
+Some can also play Crazy 8s and Gin Rummy, too.
+Some decks are also available with and without transliteration in order to give parents who do not know Hebrew the ability to play with their child or to help move struggling students from introduction to familiarity.
+It takes only two minutes to learn these easy directions (download them for free, along with blank playing “boards” for In-the-Doghouse, Bingo and Lotto games).

-Temples in suburban Massachusetts and New York, including Central Synagogue in Manhattan, have already enthusiastically incorporated the card games into their curricula.
+Join in the excitement!
+Temples in suburban Massachusetts and New York, including Central Synagogue in Manhattan, have already enthusiastically incorporated the card games into their curriculum.
 Join in the excitement!
 Whether you represent a Hebrew day school or after-school program, or you are a parent who wants your child to become more familiar with Jewish traditions, these games are a great way to turn learning a difficult language into fun and games.
 (Great for parents and other adults, too.)

 Learn more by visiting the website at HebrewSchoolFun.com.
 Visit StrongLearningGames.com for card games focused on other subject areas.

 For more information, email firstname.lastname@example.org or call 1-845-628-7910.